camunda-community-hub/community/README.md

 * Authors, maintainers, and other acknowledgements -- If you would like to include this section, it is a nice way to show appreciation for the individuals who contributed to your project
 * Roadmap -- GitHub [project boards](https://docs.github.com/en/github/managing-your-work-on-github/about-project-boards) are a great way to showcase your roadmap for your extension.
 If you have one set up, it’s a good idea to link to it in your README.
 * Make the steps to get started with your extension clear to understand for those that may not have a similar background to yourself

+### Maven artifacts

+Community extensions should follow these naming conventions for Maven Artifacts:

+* groupID
+* artifactID

+### Root package name

+The root package name should be the same as the extension's Maven Artifact groupID.

+### Parent POM

+All community extensions using Maven are expected to use [TBD] as the parent POM.
+This POM contains project release and artifact publishing configurations.

 ### Non-Code Camunda community extension contributions